dukedaily/solana-expert/07_Rust_Interesting_Syntax/README.md

 The output of max() is not an integer due to the corner case that the vector v might be empty.

-To handle this corner case, Rust returns an Option instead.
+To handle this corner case, rust returns an Option instead.
 An Option is an enum which can contain either the expected value, or a special value that indicates “nothing was there.”

-`option` comes together with `enum`, if the value of a type is empty, Rust will return a value of type option, create new program
+`option` comes together with `enum`, if the value of a type is empty, rust will return a value of type option, create new program

 ```sh
 anchor new day_7_1
 ```

-update with the code below.
+update with with the code below.

 ```rust
     pub fn option_test(ctx: Context<Initialize>) -> Result<()> {